Chelmy88/temporal_downscaling/README.md

 these directories.

 ## Data provided
-The dataset described in the paper will be published at paper publication time.
+The dataset described in the paper are available at:
-The link will be provided here.

 ## License
-Copyright (C) 2020, Adrien Michel, EPFL
+Copyright (C) 2021, Adrien Michel, EPFL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by